Samuel Hahnemann Monument: Background

 Samuel Hahnemann (1755–1843) was a German physician who created homeopathy, an alternative medicine system that is considered a pseudoscience.
 He studied chemistry and medicine at the University of Erlangen-Nuremberg, earning a medical degree in 1779.
 He was then appointed Surgeon-in-Chief at a hospital in Dresden and later served as superintendent of an insane asylum in Georgenthal.
 While serving on the faculty at Leipzig University, Hahnemann became disillusioned with standard medical procedures of the time, including over drugging and bleeding.
 He pursued what he considered "natural laws" of medicine, opposing allopathy and developed the "laws of similars" (similia similibus curantur, meaning like is cured by like).
-His unorthodox views were controversial at the time, but Hahnemann continued to pursue his homeopathic studies and published several works, including The Organon of the Healing Act (1810), Materia Medica Para (1811–1821), and The Chronic Diseases, Their Peculiar Nature and Their Homeopathic Cure (1828).
+His unorthodox views were controversial at the time, but Hahnemann continued to pursue his homeopathic studies and published several works, including The Organon of the Healing Art (1810), Materia Medica Pura (1811–1821), and The Chronic Diseases, Their Peculiar Nature and Their Homeopathic Cure (1828).
 He is considered the greatest influence on the practice of homeopathy, which was very influential in the late 19th and early 20th centuries.

 A monument honoring Hahnemann was first proposed in 1881 by physician James H. McClelland at a meeting of the Homeopathic Medical Society.
 It wasn't until June 1892 at the 45th Session of the American Institute of Homeopathy (AIH) that the organization agreed to undertake the project.
 Members of the nation's homeopathic community began raising funds, including the largest single donation of $4,510 by physician Nancy T. Williams.
 The AIH was assisted in its endeavor by the National Sculpture Society, which formed a committee to select an artist and design.
 The committee consisted of sculptors George Edwin Bissell, Daniel Chester French, and Olin Levi Warner, and architects Thomas Hastings and Russell Sturgis.
 A design competition was held with 25 models submitted.
 They were displayed at the American Academy of the Fine Arts in New York City, the first time a public exhibition of competition models was held in the country.
 The committee unanimously selected the model submitted by Charles Henry Niehaus (1855–1935).